in

 Excessive fat deposition occurs when people consume too many calories and are physically inactive Some people accumulate fat around their stomach rather than other regions of the body.
 This is because a fat deposition is greatly dependent upon genes.

 Fat deposition differs among men and women.
 Women’s bodies store fat in different places as they age and their muscular mass decreases and fat accumulation increases after menopause.
-Even if they do not gain weight, women are more prone to accumulate Internal Fat in the abdomen as they age.

 How To Get Rid of Visceral Fat (Omental Fat)?

 It is surprising to know how quickly visceral fat responds to lifestyle changes.
-Before going for medication or surgical options you can just improve your dietary choices and engage in regular physical activities.
+Before going for medication or surgical options, you can just improve your dietary choices and engage in regular physical activities.

 The effect of Exercise on visceral fat (Omental Fat):